anywhichway/intersector/README.md

 ## Real World Simulation

 In a real world simulation 4 arrays of random length up to 100,000 primitive elements are intersected.
-The results vary with intersector generally being the fastest but fast-array-intersect occassionally winning.
+The results vary with intersector generally being the fastest but with fast-array-intersect occassionally winning.
 To run this test in the test/benchmark directory:

 ```